‘Pen Destroyed’ Stratagem

 He stopped suddenly.
 Bombi smacked into his back and stumbled away.
 He took a deep breath and let it out through flared nostrils, and then he muttered something about missteps.
 He backed up, face contorting in distress as he did so, to one of the trees they’d passed.
 He laid a palm flat on its bark and counted, under his breath, to twelve.
 Then he pulled a dagger from his overstuffed bag and carved two sets of initials into the tree: CR & ZO.

 “Are you the CR?”
 Bombi asked.
 Chagrinn stowed the dagger away and resumed their path, his feet fitting perfectly into the muddy depressions he’d left the first time.
-He only answered half a minute later when the tree was gone from sight and his apprentice couldn’t see his face.
+An answer only came half a minute later when the tree was gone from sight and his apprentice couldn’t see his face.

 “I am none of the things that I am required to do.
 I am only a speed runner.
 Unfortunately, that sometimes means I have to pretend to be the man the world wants.
 I have to go through the motions so it doesn’t realize what we’re doing and send me back to the beginning.
 The man the world wants fancies himself an adventurer and a fantastic lover.
 I am neither of those things, so I sometimes forget those initials need to be carved to complete this section of my life.”